Welcome to today's edition of the Rush 24-7 podcast.

 It scares us.

-For those of you new to the program, understand we're all about trying to persuade people here not to give up their freedom, not to give up their liberty, not to give up their pursuit of happiness.
+So all of the things that happen to be highlighted on this program and all of the comments, criticism aimed at the Obama administration, for those of you new to the program, understand we're all about trying to persuade people here not to give up their freedom, not to give up their liberty, not to give up their pursuit of happiness.

-And that's why I cringe when I see so many people mindlessly, blamelessly turn off the lights for a meaningless symbolic act that will change nothing other than empower the people who want to usurp our freedom and liberty.
+And that's why I cringe when I see so many people mindlessly, blamelessly turn off the lights for a meaningless, symbolic act that will change nothing other than empower the people who want to usurp our freedom and liberty.